-7. Should a 501(c)(3) organization engaged in lobbying always take the 501(h) election?
+7. Should a 501(c)(3) organization engaged in lobbying always elect to use the expenditures test?

 In most cases, yes.
-The 501(h) election offers a clear and reliable way to calculate how much an organization can spend on lobbying before its tax exempt status is jeopardized.
+The expenditures test offers a clear and reliable way to calculate how much an organization can spend on lobbying before its tax exempt status is jeopardized.
 There is no evidence that taking the election increases the risk of an IRS audit of lobbying activity.